amyhelmihelmina/SuperFoodsMax-Revenue-Analysis/README.md

 # SuperFoodsMax-Revenue-Analysis
-Background:
 This analysis is the capstone project for a professional certificate with RMIT University Online: Business Analytics with SQL and Python.

 ## Executive Summary
 Using SQL and Python, I pulled transaction data from database and prepared a powerpoint presentation for the management.
 After identifying that the biggeset revenue opportunities is to increase loyal customers, I recommend the following be made the marketing focus: